 - 1/2 cup no sugar added BBQ sauce

 - Preheat the oven to 400 degrees.
 In a large bowl, toss together the potatoes, onions, 1 tablespoon of the olive oil, salt, pepper, garlic powder, paprika, and chili powder.
-Spread in an even layer on a baking sheet and roast for 20 minutes.
+Spread in an even layer on a baking sheet and roast for 20-30 minutes, or until fork tender.

 - Remove the potatoes from the oven and toss the broccoli with 1 tablespoon of the olive oil.
 Move the potatoes to only take up 1/2 of the baking sheet and spread the broccoli on to the second half of the baking sheet next to the potatoes.
 Return to the oven and roast for another 10 minutes.